 Live updates of code are applied with a new mechanism called adaptive function cloning.
-This is a dynamic binary instrumentation mechanism that does two main things: (a) it overwrites live code to jump to a different location in memory, and (b) it switches execution dynamically and adaptively among multiple versions of functions, possibly concurrently running.
+This is a dynamic binary instrumentation mechanism that (a) overwrites live code to jump to a different location in memory, and (b) switches execution dynamically and adaptively among multiple versions of functions, possibly concurrently running.

-This ability turns out to be necessary.
+This turns out to be a necessary ability.
 To transform their data safely, some updates depend on synchronization of multiple versions of the same function.

 There's no guarantee of semantic safety though.
-Since updates are written by hand this can lead to many bugs.
-But it can also be very exciting!
-There's a distinct kind of pleasure (and intensity) in changing software in ways you're not supposed to, and few software is as exciting to change as a live OS.
-I crashed my computer tens of times before starting to test inside an OS VM.
+And since updates are written by hand this can lead to many bugs.
+But it's also exciting!
+Not much software is as fun to change as a live OS.
+There's a distinct kind of pleasure in changing software in ways you're not supposed to.

 If they don't damage the kernel, updates can be safely reversed.
 DynaMOS can reverse a live update with the guarantee the update is not used by the stack or program counter of any process.